thainamhoang/adasite/index.md

 Now that we have the theory settled, let's look at the data.
 We used [CMU Movie Summary Corpus](https://www.cs.cmu.edu/~ark/personas/) that contains the release year, name and plot descriptions.
-From the histogram below, we can see that there are quite a big amount of movies.
+From the histogram below, we can see that there is a considerable amount of movies.
 To cope with such quantities, we decided to run the analysis on decade basis.
-In other words all the correlation analyses below are done for 10 years: 1920-1929, 1930-1939 etc. As visualising even 1000 nodes would be computationally heavy, all the following graphs use year 2012 as an example (388 nodes).
+In other words, all the correlation analyses below are done for 10 years: 1920-1929, 1930-1939 etc. As visualising even 1000 nodes would be computationally heavy, all the following graphs use year 2012 as an example (388 nodes).

 {% include analysis/year_histogram.html %}

 We have already talked a lot about the "success" of a movie.
-In this analysis we decided to use IMDB rating as the proxy.
+In this analysis we decided to use IMDB rating as the proxy for it.
 We used freely accessible [IMDB ratings](https://developer.imdb.com/non-commercial-datasets/) and merged it with the existing data.
 Below you see that ratings are nicely distributed and mostly between 4 and 8.
 This is good to keep in mind when performing correlation analysis - one of the arguments is